perezpoz/perezpoz.github.io/docs/neuralformants.md

 The goal of this work is to develop a speaker-independent speech synthesis system driven by a small set of phonetically meaningful speech parameters.

-The system provides a controllable environment where it is possible to manipulate the different individual speech parameters to generate
+The system provides a controllable environment where it is possible to manipulate the different individual speech parameters to generate a realistic speech signal.

 ## Visual overview

+We propose to use a WaveNet-like model using dilated convolutions to transform a set of phonetically meaningful parameters (log F0, F1-4, spectral tilt, spectral centroid and signal energy) combined with a voicing flag into a mel-spectrogram.
+The mel-spectrogram can then be used by a pre-trained vocoder to generate the output speech signal.

 ![Neural formant pipeline](./images/NF_Pipeline.png "Neural formant pipeline.")